anon-aadhaar/anon-aadhaar-documentation/docs/anon-digilocker.md

 This repo contains the core ZK circuits of Anon DigiLocker and JS SDK for developers to integrate into their applications.

-The following packages are available, and published to npm:
+The following packages are available on github.

 - [@anon-digilocker/circuits](https://github.com/anon-aadhaar/anon-digilocker/tree/main/packages/circuits) - ZK circuits of Anon DigiLocker written in circom
 - [@anon-digilocker/core](https://github.com/anon-aadhaar/anon-digilocker/tree/main/packages/core) - JS SDK to generate and verify Anon DigiLocker proofs